-- The unpacked installation package is now visible in the folder created in step 2 (in this example: C:\Test \FORCEPOINT-ONE-ENDPOINT-x64). - Copy your DCUserConfig.xml file into this folder. - Running the following command from the command line to repack the installation package:
+The unpacked installation package is now visible in the folder created in step 2 (in this example: C:\Test \FORCEPOINT-ONE-ENDPOINT-x64).

+- Copy your DCUserConfig.xml file into this folder. - Run the following command from the command line to repack the installation package:

 '''

-All-in-One.exe -toexe <full_pathname_to_package>
+All-in-One.exe -toexe <full pathname to package>

 '''

-Deploy the updated installation package using one of the methods in Deploying Windows endpoints.
+Deploy the updated installation package.

-Deploying Windows endpoints on page 47
+Windows Installation on page 45